Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/regex-replace-visual-studio-code.md

 A major benefit of keeping your content in markdown files is the ability to find and replace across all your content at once.
 This post covers an advanced use case for this, where you want to replace wrapping content while keeping the middle the same.

-To demonstrate how to use :abbr[RegEx]{title="Regular Expressions"} search and replace to do an advanced replacement, we're going to convert a markdown image into an HTML image wrapped in a containing element.
+To demonstrate how to use :abbr[RegEx]{title="Regular Expressions"} search and replace to do an advanced replacement, you're going to convert a markdown image into an HTML image wrapped in a containing element.
 This isn't what I used it for, but my use case was a little esoteric.

 Before